Get personalized support for your family

-A combination of the stimulants methamphetamine and caffeine.
-It is produced in Burma by groups such as the United Wa State Army and marketed predominantly in Thailand.
+Methamphetamine pills contain a combination of the stimulants methamphetamine and caffeine.
+They are produced in Burma by groups such as the United Wa State Army and marketed predominantly in Thailand.
 Methamphetamine is an addictive stimulant drug that strongly activates certain systems in the brain.

-A tablet, commonly reddish-orange or green, that fits inside the end of a drinking straw with a variety of logos — “WY” being the most common.
+A methamphetamine pill is a tablet, commonly reddish-orange or green, that fits inside the end of a drinking straw with a variety of logos — “WY” being the most common.